5 from 21 votes

-Best Pink Sauce Pasta (20 minutes!)
+Pink Sauce Pasta (20 Minute Recipe)

-Jump to RecipeLeave a Comment
+Jump to Recipe ▼ Leave a Comment

 This post may contain affiliate links.
 Please read our disclosure policy.

-Creamy, dreamy, and ready in just 20 minutesthis Italian Pink Sauce Pasta blends rich tomato and cream into the perfect weeknight dinner.
+Creamy, dreamy, and ready in just 20 minutesthis Italian pink sauce pasta blends rich tomato and cream into the perfect weeknight dinner.
 It’s a fast, flavorful recipe that tastes like it came from your favorite Italian trattoria!

 pink pasta in a white bowl ready to eat with a fork.

-Why This Recipe Is the Best
+Why You’ll Love This Recipe

 My recipe uses simple, high-quality ingredients and an easy, authentic method that delivers rich flavor in every bite—no shortcuts, no jarred sauces.
 It’s quick enough for a weeknight, yet elegant enough to serve to guests.
-This is pink sauce, the Italian way.
+This is pink sauce, the Italian way!

-Recipe Ingredients
+Simple Ingredients

 With only a few simple ingredients and little time, you can have this restaurant-style recipe ready in no time at all.

-ingredients for pink sauce.
+Recipe ingredients for pasta with pink sauce recipe.

-• Penne Pasta (or pasta of choice): Penne is perfect for catching the creamy sauce in its ridges, but feel free to use rigatoni, fusilli, or spaghetti—whatever you love!
+• Penne Pasta (or Pasta of Choice): Penne is perfect for catching the creamy sauce in its ridges, but feel free to use rigatoni, fusilli, or spaghetti—whatever you love!

 • Tomato Purée: Forms the tomato base of the sauce—smooth, slightly sweet, and vibrant in color.
+You can also use my homemade marinara sauce.

 • Tomato Paste: Intensifies the tomato flavor and helps give the sauce that beautiful pink hue when combined with cream.

-See recipe card for quantities.
+See recipe card for full information on ingredients and quantities.

-Variations and Substitutions
+Variations & Substitutions

-How To Make Pink Sauce Pasta
+How to Make Pink Sauce Pasta

 onions in pan with wooden spoon- cooking.